milossramek/translation-scripts/weblate/README.md

 # Weblate
-Scripts related to translation of the LibreOffice user interface, help and other files.
-LibreOffice uses for translation the [Weblate](https://weblate.org) tool.
+Scripts related to translation of the LibreOffice user interface, "help", and other files LibreOffice translates using the [Weblate](https://weblate.org) tool.

 `potrans.py`: download, export to CSV, check, modify and upload LibreOffice translations maintained at the [LibreOffice Weblate server](https://translations.documentfoundation.org/)